ordbase/ordbase.server/README.md

 to your working directory and use the "cached" version from the next time on (incl. server restarts).

-The pixel art collections pre-configured include:
+The pixel art collections pre-configured¹ include:

 - [ordinalpunks](https://github.com/pixelartexchange/ordinals.sandbox/blob/master/i/ordinalpunks.png) (24x24)